MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/screen-readers.md

 ### About the tab key

-The tab key is not the only key the screen readers use to browse content.
+The tab key is not the only key that screen readers use to browse content.
 Before you test, learn the difference between **interactive elements that should receive focus** with the tab key and **content that should not**.

-- Arrow keys browse content for reading
+- Arrow keys browse content for reading.
 - The tab key focuses interactive controls
-- screen readers can also consume content automatically, starting reading at the top with no keyboard interaction
+- screen readers can also consume content automatically, starting reading at the top with no keyboard interaction.

 ### Do not use a mouse